fehlhabers/teashaped.dev/_posts/2023-07-06-story-of-a-story.md

 ![](/assets/images/story-of-story/Step5.png)
 ### Mock server
-Our goals is that most our automated system tests use mocked external systems to ensure we have control over our tests and avoid flakiness.
+Our goals is that most of our automated system tests use mocked external systems to ensure we have control over our tests and avoid flakiness.
 Therefore, next step is to be able to enable the feature using only mock server first.
 We create a very simple web server with endpoints mocking the real servers, add to our pipeline and merge.
 CI/CD build and deploys.